jonfernq/Learning/Accounting/README.md

 ## Taxation & Accounting

-[Note: An LLM-based elearning system for mastering areas of accounting, especially difficult areas such as Partnership and S-Coporation acounting, will be developed here]
+[Note: An LLM-based elearning system for mastering areas of accounting, especially difficult areas such as Partnership and S-Corporation acounting, will be developed here]